A new approach and a new therapeutic opportunity

 Collagen is the main component of all intra-articular structures.
 Therefore, when joints are injected with hydrolyzed collagen, a mixture of low-molecular weight peptides, these small molecules actively prompt the reparation and reinforcement of the articular matrix and they also help the recovery and preservation of the native trophic state of all the joint compartment.

 CHondroGrid® consists of 4 mg of lyophilized peptides with a molecular weight lower than 3kDa.
-After being suspended in injectable water, and consequently delivered to the patient by intra-articular injection, they spread rapidly all over the articular surface.
+After being suspended in endotoxin free, sterile water, and consequently delivered to the patient by intra-articular injection, they spread rapidly all over the articular surface.

 CHondroGrid® targets directly the suffering site, delivering small collagen-specific amino acid chains that will support the structural and functional recovery of the intra-articular components.
 As a consequence, articular pain and function improve.
 CHondroGrid®, therefore, may help reducing analgesics and NSAIDs.